calaldees/teachingWorkshops/teacherTraining/pgcap/_etas.md

 * Algorithms: Sorting: bubble, quick, merge, selection, insertion (2 of)
 * Use of remote pair-programming live coding tool
 * Use of unit-tests
 This new system is much clearer and precise.
 The ambiguity has been removed and the categories relate directly to practical skills required in the classroom.
 This impact of this alteration will be assessed in more details as part of the SSPI module next term.
+(D2 V pedagogical research)

+My proposed subject knowledge audit is only designed to address 'Technological Knowledge' and not the other strands of 'Content Knowledge' and 'Pedagogical Knowledge' from the prominent model of teacher expertise Technological Pedagogical Content Knowledge (TPACK) model (Koehler and Mishra, 2014) (D2 V pedagogical research)

 Ultimately assessing subject knowledge for trainee teachers is a secondary concern.
 What matters is that they can deliver good lessons (V4 wider context).
 Subject knowledge could ultimately be assessed through the lesson content that the trainees create and deliver.
 This approach is confirmed by (Blömeke and Delaney, 2014) who state that we should be moving beyond self-reported subject knowledge audits.
+(K1 subject material)

 ### Reference list